AlfonsoG-dev/filesManager/README.md

 ### rename

->- `-rn`: rename the directory
+>- `-rn`: rename the folder
 >>- `java -jar app.jar -rn oldName to newName`
->>>- it's the same as move but this creates the newName directory in runtime and deletes the old directory
+>>>- it's the same as move but this creates the newName folder in runtime and deletes the old directory

 ### Copy

->- `-cp`: copy a source directory into target directory
+>- `-cp`: copy a source folder into target directory
 >>- `java -jar app.jar -cp source to target`

 >- `-cf`: to copy files with: `*`